 One of the biggest time-sucks when it comes to math stations is reviewing the activity directions for each station.
 (And, yes, I find this is still true even when there are student-friendly directions because students have to take the time to read through them and make sense of the task.)
 When students have experience with the task, they can get to work right away . . . an expectation for my students.

 You may be wondering if students get bored with the same activities.
 The simple answer is no. Students love games, so they welcome the opportunity to play them.
 For standards-based games and activities, I introduce them during the initial lesson and then pull them back out for the next station rotation.
-I use them again as we get closer to state testing.
+I then use them again as we get closer to state testing.

 I also enjoy using simple card and dice games.
 These types of games are super versatile and easily modified to match many skills.